pbreuss/project-2-sdc/README.md

 ```

 lane_line_detection.py is the main program for this project.
-In this program we open a video (or simgle image) and apply the "pipeline" to each frame.
+In this file we open a video (or simgle image) and apply the "pipeline" to each frame.
 STEP 2-8 are in this python script.

 For each frame the first thing we do is to undistort the frame, according to the calibration matrix and distortion coefficients from STEP 1.
 We hard coded these values in this python script.
 Line 21, 22: